What This Article Covers

 Paid Research Explanation

 This article you are reading will provide some of the details about the research, however, the bulk of the article is paid research.
 Researching HANA, validating SAP’s claims, checking with many sources in many parts of the world is time-consuming and requires funding.
 While there exists a great interest in selling HANA and HANA consulting services, there has been close to no interest in determining the accuracy of SAP’s statements regarding HANA.
 This is a problem.
-The funding in research very strong tends to flow in one direction — towards promotion.
+The funding for research very strong tends to flow in one direction — towards promotion.

-It is recommended to purchase this document to get the only credible information available in the market the TCO status of HANA.
+It is recommended to purchase this document to get the only credible information available on the market the TCO status of HANA.
 Being a new product still being developed, it is of the highest importance to become aware of the experience of early adopters.
 Given that SAP research and development has run into various limitations in developing new products going back to after R/3 was released in 1992, HANA has a high probability being less than projected by financially biased promoters of HANA.

 Navigating the Framework and Verbiage of HANA

 HANA has unfortunately been confusingly explained to customers.
 Often HANA is referred to as a platform when it is, in fact, a database.
 There have been a number of products that have HANA in the name (which are sometimes changed to have HANA removed) but these are not HANA.
 Along with the similarly named S/4HANA, this can make it confusing what is actually being discussed.